impermeable/waterproof/README.md

 ### Step 1.
 Installation of SerAPI

-Waterproof communicates with the interactive theorem prover CoQ through the SerAPI library.

-The following steps (1.a, 1.b and 1.c) describe how to install SerAPI.

-#### Step 1.a Install opam
+#### Step 1 for Windows.

-##### On Windows:
-Install "OCaml for Windows" by following the steps:
-* Download the _graphical installer_ from https://fdopen.github.io/opam-repository-mingw/installation/.
+* Download the _graphical installer_ for Ocaml for Windows from https://fdopen.github.io/opam-repository-mingw/installation/.
 * Windows could indicate that the software is not used by many people.
 To use the software anyway, choose _keep_.
 * Select the .exe file, then right click on the .exe file, and choose *Run as administrator*.
 This also installs a cygwin terminal that you will need to use in the steps below.
 * Windows could still block the installer from running.
 To run the installer anyway, choose _More info_, and then _Run anyway_.
+* Run as administrator the cygwin terminal you just installed.
+In the terminal, type ```opam install coq-serapi``` and press enter.
+Choose 'Y'.
+This step could take up to an hour.

+If this worked, you can continue with Step 2.

+#### Step 1 for MacOS and Linux

+The following steps (1.a, 1.b and 1.c) describe how to install SerAPI on MacOS or Linux.

+#### Step 1.a Install opam

 ##### On MacOS:
 Install opam by running the following commands in the terminal (taken from https://opam.ocaml.org/doc/Install.html#OSX)